 1.4 Domestic abuse exists in all sections of our communities.
 Domestic abuse can exist in all types of relationships between partners and ex partners.
 Abusers and victims can be male or female, any race or religion and from all different types of background.
+Where gender information was recorded, 80% of incidents of domestic abuse in 2020-21 had a female victim and a male accused.
+This proportion has remained very stable since 2011-12.

 We will work to the nationally agreed definition of domestic abuse which has been adopted by Police Scotland, Scottish Government and the Crown Office Procurator Fiscal Service.